 - Homemade whipped cream is best used immediately, but it can be stored for up to 10 hours if needed.

 My favorite way to stabilize whipped cream is to use cornstarch.
 It’s undetectable if you are using good quality peppermint extract like McCormick and adds several hours to the life of your whipped cream!
 For the recipe below, add in 1 teaspoon of cornstarch when you add in the confectioner’s sugar.

 - 1 pint heavy whipping cream

-- 1 teaspoon McCormick Pure Peppermint Extract
+- 1 teaspoon peppermint xxtract

 - Add heavy cream to mixing bowl, mix starting with low speed, then gradually increase to medium speed until the cream starts getting thicker (the gradual speed progression prevents you from spraying yourself with cream).

 Thank you for supporting the brands that support me here at iambaker!
 I love McCormick products and am so grateful for the ability to share them with the world.
-Creating these peppermint desserts was absolutely delighful!
+Creating these peppermint desserts was absolutely delightful!